Olliang/Time-Series-Forcasting-Seq2Seq/How it works.md

 # How it works

-[Note: This report is writen assuming readers have basic knowledge about RNN model.]
+[Note: This report is written assuming that readers have basic knowledge about RNN model.]

 ## What is Seq2Seq?